EasyCorp/easy-deploy-bundle/doc/configuration.md

 ### `runLocal()` Method

-Executes the given shell command in the local computer.
+Executes the given shell command on the local computer.
 The working directory of the command is set to the local project root directory, so you don't have to add a `cd` command before the command: